Downtown businesses are invited to

 part of the downtown core.

-What are Downtown Improvement Gardens and Why?
+What are Downtown Improvement Gardens?

-The Downtown Improvement Garden (DIG) project intends to improve Whatcom
+The DIG project intends to improve Whatcom

 Creek water quality by installing 36 bio-retention facilities (formerly

 referred to as rain gardens) in strategic locations

 downtown.
 The bio-retention facilities help treat and infiltrate stormwater from

 over 80 urban acres that currently flows untreated into Whatcom Creek.

 DIG also creates attractive urban green spaces downtown,